Qatar Airways Buys 25% Stake In Virgin Australia: Genius & Sneaky

 In both cases, Australian airlines don’t fly to either airport, so why should Emirates and Etihad have access to 7x more flights in Australia than Qatar Airways, when both countries have airlines with the primary business model of connecting travelers to other countries?

-Well, part of this investment is intended to address that imbalance…
+Well, a major part of this investment is intended to address that imbalance.

 Qatar Airways & Qantas don’t get along

-• Around the middle of 2025, Virgin Australia will launch flights to Doha (DOH), from Brisbane (BNE), Melbourne (MEL), Perth (PER), and Sydney (SYD)
+• As of June 2025, Virgin Australia will launch flights to Doha (DOH), from Brisbane (BNE), Melbourne (MEL), and Sydney (SYD), and as of November 2025, Virgin Australia will launch flights to Doha from Perth (PER)

 • These flights are intended to feed into Qatar Airways’ global network, opening up more than 100 connecting itineraries across Europe, the Middle East, and Africa

-• Virgin Australia would operate these flights on a wet lease basis with Qatar Airways, meaning that Virgin Australia would simply market these flights, but they’d be operated by Qatar Airways aircraft and crew
+• Virgin Australia will operate these flights on a wet lease basis with Qatar Airways, meaning that Virgin Australia will simply market these flights, but they’ll be operated by Qatar Airways aircraft and crew

 • As it’s described, this initial wet lease agreement is intended to “assess the longer-term merits and viability of wide-body aircraft flying while providing Australians with greater local competition for their long-haul travel needs in the near-term”

 It’s kind of funny that Qatar Airways has acquired some former Virgin Australia Boeing 777s, and has maintained the interiors.
-So Qatar Airways could start operating former Virgin Australia aircraft on a wet lease basis on Virgin Australia marketed flights.
-Goodness, isn’t this a fun industry?!
+While Qatar Airways plans to use 777s with Qsuites for these routes, it’s amusing to think that the airline could fly former Virgin Australia planes in these markets as well.

 Qatar Airways flies former Virgin Australia jets